Benin City City

 Nature lovers can walk parts of the huge Benin earthworks, birdwatch in nearby wetland pockets and arrange trips to Okomu National Park for primary rainforest.
 Urban green spaces are modest; plan day trips and bring a knowledgeable guide for wildlife spotting.

-Top Things to Do in Benin City
+Best Things to Do in Benin City#

-All Attractions ›- Oba's Palace - Traditional royal compound where the Oba administers cultural rituals and historic court ceremonies.
+Oba’s Palace - Traditional royal compound where the Oba administers cultural rituals and historic court ceremonies.

-- Edo Museum of West African Art (EMOWAA) - Modern museum showcasing repatriated Benin Bronzes and West African masterpieces in Benin City.
+Edo Museum of West African Art (EMOWAA) - Modern museum showcasing repatriated Benin Bronzes and West African masterpieces in Benin City.

-- Benin City National Museum - Houses royal artifacts, bronzes, and ethnographic collections tracing the Kingdom of Benin's history.
+Benin City National Museum - Houses royal artifacts, bronzes, and ethnographic collections tracing the Kingdom of Benin’s history.

-- Emotan Statue and Market - Bronze statue honoring Emotan near the historic market, focal point of local life.
+Emotan Statue and Market - Bronze statue honoring Emotan near the historic market, focal point of local life.

-- Benin Moats (Walls of Benin) - Ancient earthen walls and moats encircling the city, reflecting remarkable precolonial engineering.
+Benin Moats (Walls of Benin) - Ancient earthen walls and moats encircling the city, reflecting remarkable precolonial engineering.

-- Igun Street (Bronze Casters' Quarter) - Row of family-run workshops where traditional bronze casting techniques continue across generations.
+Igun Street (Bronze Casters’ Quarter) - Row of family-run workshops where traditional bronze casting techniques continue across generations.

-- New Benin Market (Ring Road Market) - Bustling local market ideal for textiles, woodcarvings, spices, and authentic street food.
+New Benin Market (Ring Road Market) - Bustling local market ideal for textiles, woodcarvings, spices, and authentic street food.

-- Uselu Market - Large neighbourhood market popular with residents for affordable produce, fabrics, and street snacks.
+Uselu Market - Large neighbourhood market popular with residents for affordable produce, fabrics, and street snacks.

-- Uselu Market - Large neighbourhood market popular with residents for affordable produce, fabrics, and street snacks.
+Uselu Market - Large neighbourhood market popular with residents for affordable produce, fabrics, and street snacks.

-- Okomu National Park - Lowland rainforest reserve home to monkeys, buffalo, and rare bird species; guided trails available.
+Okomu National Park - Lowland rainforest reserve home to monkeys, buffalo, and rare bird species; guided trails available.

-- Sapele - Historic river port with colonial-era timber buildings and a lively waterfront atmosphere.
+Sapele - Historic river port with colonial-era timber buildings and a lively waterfront atmosphere.

-- Auchi - Market town with craft traditions and hilltop views north of Benin City.
+Auchi - Market town with craft traditions and hilltop views north of Benin City.

-- Auchi - Market town with craft traditions and hilltop views, north of Benin City.
+Auchi - Market town with craft traditions and hilltop views, north of Benin City.

-Plan Your Visit to Benin City #
+Plan Your Visit to Benin City#

-Best Time to Visit Benin City #
+Best Time to Visit Benin City#

 Visit Benin City during the dry months (November-March) for minimal rain, easier travel and lively street life.
 Note Harmattan in December-February brings cooler mornings and a dusty haze.